MAGICGrants/MagicGrants.org/posts/_posts/blog/2024-06-17-MoneroKon-Hackathon-Usability-Award.md

 ---
 layout: post
 title: "Cuprate Fast Sync Hackathon Submission Wins Enhancement to XMR Usability Award"
-excerpt: "The MAGIC Monero Fund supported the Monero Konferenceo 2024 Hackathon, and the winner of the prize implemented fast sync for Cuprate, a Monero node implementation in Rust."
+excerpt: "The MAGIC Monero Fund supported the Monero Konferenco 2024 Hackathon, and the winner of the prize implemented fast sync for Cuprate, a Monero node implementation in Rust."
 date: 2024-06-17
 Author: magicboard
 ---